 Thank you, on behalf of all future jazz lovers, for considering leaving a legacy.
 We hope you have found this information helpful.

-If you have any queries about making a gift in your Will to the National Jazz Archive, or would like to know more about our work, or simply visit the Archive, please contact us using the details here.
+If you have any queries about making a gift in your Will to the National Jazz Archive, or would like to know more about our work, or simply visit the Archive, please feel free to contact us.

 Guidance Notes for Executors: if you are the executor of a Will that contains a gift to the National Jazz Archive and have any questions, kindly contact the Archive.